College of Liberal Arts & Social Sciences > Academics > Public Policy > Student Resources >

 for an appointment.
 Professor Sampson can help you choose a faculty advisor that fits your academic and career goals in public policy.
 Also, please pick up an orientation packet at the PPS Office, which is located at 990 West Fullerton Avenue, Room 106, Chicago, Illinois 60614.
 Office hours are Mondays and Wednesdays, 1:00-4:30, Tuesdays and Thursdays, 9:00-12:30, and all day on Fridays.

 PPS Minor Advising

-If you have declared Public Policy Studies as your minor, William Sampson is your advisor.
-Please fill out the minor contract form Minor Contract Form and submit it to Nancy Leifker in the PPS Office and email Professor Sampson for a formal advising appointment for the minor.
+If you have declared Public Policy Studies as your minor, Dr. William Sampson is your advisor.
+Please fill out the Minor Contract Form and email Professor Sampson for a formal advising appointment for the minor.

 Can I change advisors?

 Yes.
 You can choose any full-time PPS faculty member to be your advisor.
 If you'd like to change your advisor, simply send an email to email@example.com

 .
 Include your DePaul ID and the faculty member you'd like to have as your advisor.

 The Degree Progress Report (DPR) shows you the degree requirements you have completed and those you have yet to fulfill.
 For more information about the DPR visit DePaul Central.

 The unofficial transcript is a record of the courses you have completed and other credits you've earned.
 You can access your unofficial transcript through Campus Connect.

 - Understand the degree requirements of the PPS major, including Liberal Studies